Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 The CMEVA midsole of the shoes proved increasingly responsive upon the court.
 When engaging in fast-paced footwork and sprints, the soling easily diverted energy back into the feet, thus enhancing reflexes.

-Not only that, the midsole also compressed according to body stance, which helped to absorb most of the shock for flat feet.
+Not only that, the midsole also compressed according to body stance, and it’s shock-absorbing.
+That’s why it is among the best tennis sneakers for flat feet.

 Our flat-footed testers with plantar fasciitis were also impressed by the shoe’s support system.
 In terms of traction and control, the shoe’s dual-rubber outsole worked splendidly on all court surfaces.

 Athletes praised the outsole’s sturdy nature, which not only absorbed impact from jumps but also heightened arch support.
-This quirky set of technologies is exactly what makes the Bigshot Light 3 one of the best tennis shoes for flat feet and plantar fasciitis.
+This quirky set of technologies is exactly what makes the Bigshot Light 3 one of the best tennis shoes for wide flat feet.

 Next up in our rundown are the Prince T22 shoes.
-They use an inventive new tech called ‘Shock Eraser’ which incorporates soft padding into the sturdy shoe outline, making them a perfect footwear for athletes with flat feet..
+They use an inventive new tech called ‘Shock Eraser’ which incorporates soft padding into the sturdy shoe outline, making them the best men’s tennis shoe for flat feet.

 Design and Material